About the Tour du Queyras

 Accommodations

-While hiking this hut-to-hut tour, you’ll enjoy the beautiful and cozy mountain huts or refuges alongside the Tour du Queyras.
-These refuges are traditional mountain shelters offering basic accommodations, usually with dormitory sleeping arrangements.
-They provide a communal dining area where meals are served, including breakfast and dinner, often featuring local cuisine.
+While hiking the Tour du Queyras, you’ll stay in mountain huts or refuges.
+These refuges are traditional mountain shelters that have basic accommodations, usually with dormitory sleeping arrangements.
+They provide a communal dining area where meals are served, including breakfast and dinner.
 While it’s a basic stay, most people love to stay in the mountain huts together with like-minded people.
 Booking in advance is highly recommended, especially in the high season, as these huts are popular, especially during the weekend days.

 Overnights per stage